apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 ## Processors

-The current implementation of MiNiFi supports multiple processors. the "Processors" subsection is a list of these processors.
+The current implementation of MiNiFi supports multiple processors.
+The "Processors" subsection is a list of these processors.
 Each processor must specify these properties.
 They are the basic configuration general to all processor implementations.
 Make sure that all relationships for a processor are accounted for in the auto-terminated relationship list or are used in a connection.

 *Property*                          | *Description*
 ----------------------------------- | -------------